anishkancherla-fetchai/create-fetch-agent/README.md

 npm create fetch-agent@latest my-app
 ```

-The generated project runs immediately — seeds are pre-filled, addresses are
+The generated project runs immediately: seeds are pre-filled, addresses are
 derived from them, ports are assigned, and a `Makefile` starts every agent.
 The
 only things left as `TODO` are the workflow functions where *your* logic goes.